 Yes, overeating too many potatoes can help you gain weight.
 I do recommend them for some clients for just that reason.
-However most people can eat a serving size of potatoes regularly not fluxate their weight.
+However most people can eat a serving size of potatoes regularly not fluctuate their weight.
 That’s about 1 to 1 1/2 cups for a serving, often far less than most people pile onto their plates at Thanksgiving.

 Asian energetics of potatoes

-Applying the principles and theories of Asian (Chinese medicine) medicine gives us a different view of potatoes as a nutritious and healing food.
+Applying the principles and theories of Asian medicine (Chinese medicine) gives us a different view of potatoes as a nutritious and healing food.
 This is essentially the thermodynamics of a food – how does it effect on the body after eaten it?
 Do they heat, do they cool?
 Which organs do they specifically benefit?

-Potatoes have a Sweet, neutral temperature and enter the Earth organs- Potatoes are the Goldylocks food.
+Potatoes have a Sweet, neutral temperature and enter the Earth organs – Potatoes are the Goldylocks food.
 Not too heating or too cooling, making them a perfect food for many people.
 They can benefit those who have heat conditions like high blood pressure and those that are cold like chronic fatigue or Yang collapse.
 Potatoes enter the Late Summer and Earth Element’s organs, the Stomach and Spleen and pancreas.
 They calm, sedate and help the person feel connected and receptive to those around them.
 They literally and metaphorically root us.

-Potatoes moisten the intestines and gently nourish Yin- Their soft, easy to absorb form of carbohydrate soothes the intestines and nourishes the Yin aspect of the Stomach and Kidneys.
+Potatoes moisten the intestines and gently nourish Yin – Their soft, easy to absorb form of complex carbohydrate soothes the intestines and nourishes the Yin aspect of the Stomach and Kidneys.
 They help move the bowels, especially if eaten with the peel.
 Their Yin nature helps to counter jet lag and the fatigue and weariness that comes from our stressed out hi-tech culture (Yang) culture.
 On the other hand, too many potatoes can too greatly increase Yin, making you gain weight and become lazy.
 Again, a serving is about the size of the palm of your hand.